Expertime/exp-travel-agent-ai/README.md

-# Azure Agents Python Quickstart

 # Azure Agents Travel Assistant

-This repository contains a sample implementation of an Azure-based travel assistant.
-The travel assistant leverages Azure Cognitive Services to understand images and documents, providing assistance during travel planning and common travel situations.
+This repository contains an end-to-end sample of a travel assistant implemented with Azure Agents Runtime and Bot Framework.
+The travel assistant leverages the Azure AI platform to understand images and documents, providing assistance during travel planning and common travel situations.
 Key features include:

 - **Image Recognition**: Identify landmarks, extract text from travel documents, and more.
 - **Document Understanding**: Parse itineraries, booking confirmations, and other travel-related documents.